rjgeng/rjgeng/README.md

 -  currently exploring **Machine Learning**; and trying to build some projects using ***TensorFlow***, ***TensorFlow2***, or ***Pytorch***;
 -  playing with ***Rust***, ***WebAssembly***, and ***Web3*** stuff.
--  playing the functional programming with python, javascript and scheme.

 <!--